-New audio tour encourages people to spend their money more positively whilst exploring Edinburgh
+New audio tour encourages people to donate to social enterprises whilst exploring Edinburgh

-Geotourist and Invisible Cities’ new audio tour of Edinburgh will help visitors spend their money more positively while learning about social enterprise in the city.
-The project is a digital first, promoting responsible tourism, allowing visitors to explore the globally-popular city in a different way., introducing visitors to some of the city’s social enterprises as they take in the iconic sights and tell some of Edinburgh’s lesser-known tales.
+Geotourist and Invisible Cities’ new audio tour of Edinburgh helps visitors learn about social enterprise in the city and donate to their cause via the app.
+The project is a digital first, promoting responsible tourism, allowing visitors to explore the city in a different way, introducing visitors to some of the city’s social enterprises as they take in the iconic sights and tell some of Edinburgh’s lesser-known stories.

-Put together by Invisible Cities – the social enterprise that trains people affected by homelessness to become walking tour guides of their own city – They will be receiving the donations accrued via the ‘Donate Now’ button on the Invisible Cities Geotourist audio tour.
+Put together by Invisible Cities – the social enterprise that trains people affected by homelessness to become walking tour guides of their own city – the tour will direct donations to social enterprises via the ‘Donate Now’ button on the Geotourist app.

 The founder of Invisible Cities, Zakia Moulaoui, said: “The tour is a snapshot of some of the great social enterprise initiatives we have in Edinburgh.
 It allows people to be inspired by some of the work going on while exploring the city in their own time.”